numfocus/gsoc/gsoc_student_blog_setup.md

 ```
 $ git remote add origin https://github.com/github_username/github_username.github.io.git
 ```
-or if you already are using `github_username.github.io`
+or if you already are using `github_username.github.io` and created a new repo `gsoc_blog` for the blog
 ```
 $ git remote add origin https://github.com/github_username/gsoc_blog.git
 ```